 KING, James Stewart.
 15.5.1848 — 19??.
 British (Irish?)
 Colonial Officer and Persian Scholar in India.
 Son of Rev. Robert Belsham King, educated at Fairfield, Wexford, Dublin University, and R.M.C.
 Sandhurst.
 In 1868 joined Indian army, from 1874 in Bombay Staff Corps.
 In 1877-78 Superintendent of Army Schools, Bombay, in 1878-79 on duty assisting Dowson collecting and translating Persian historical manuscripts, 1879-80 Assistant Political Agent in Sawantwari, Aden and Kolapur, and Agent in Zaila.
 In 1884 led an expedition against Kotaibi Hill Arabs in north of Aden, then took over the Western Somali coast from Egyptians and counteracted toward French schemes there in 1885-87, also exploring the interior.
 Major 1888, retired 1892.

-Publications: articles in IA 1887-98 on Somali as written language, on the aborigines of Soqotra, and on the siege of Ahmednagar; articles in JRAS.
+Publications: Articles in IA 1887ff. on Somali as written language and on the aborigines of Soqotra.

 Sources: Buckland, Dictionary; not in Who Was Who.